-I received this book for free from NetGalley in exchange for an honest review.
+I received this book for free from NetGalley to facilitate my review.
 This does not affect my opinion of the book or the content of my review.Single, Gay, Christian by Gregory Coles

 Published by InterVarsity Press on 08/22/2017

 Genres: Biography & Autobiography, Personal Memoirs, Religion, Sexuality & Gender Studies